 There is an opportunity to look at alternative ways to take advantage of solar energy and the interest shown in solar roads has been substantial.
 There clearly is an appetite for solar energy and given the large amount of road surface that is available there is plenty of opportunity for development.

 Hybrid cars using cleaner energy

-Another factor is the changing of how motor vehicles are powered.
+Another factor is the change in how motor vehicles are powered.
 Many people have recognised that there is a cost to using heavy vehicles with large petrol burning engines.
 The introduction of hybrid cars was very effective, and the development of electric powered vehicles has been substantial.
 Major motor manufacturers have invested heavily in the development of electric powered vehicles that will be able to appeal to a broader market.
 The opportunity to plug in and power up these vehicles will become a much bigger consideration in the next 15 years.
-There is clearly an opportunity for more effective approaches to the generation and the distribution of energy.
+There is clearly an opportunity for more effective approaches to the generation and distribution of energy.

 Solar roads in australia

 There has not yet been much development in solar roads in Australia and it does not appear that the Australian Government has made an investment in the development of technology in this area.
 However, there have been a number of innovative and successful solar projects in Australia that have been introduced by overseas companies.
 It seems very likely that we will be seeing the introduction of the solar roads concept through private companies, without Government assistance in the near future, although the financial viability will limit its use.
 There is certainly an opportunity to take advantage of solar energy in Australia and in the next 20 years, the cost of energy production in this sector will continue to drop as technology continues to develop.